chrisj7903/Read-Victron-advertised-data/README.md

 - [Bit Field Mapping - Battery Monitor.txt](Bit%20Field%20Mapping%20-%20Battery%20Monitor.txt')
 - [Byte Mapping - Victron BM.jpg](docs/Byte%20Mapping%20-%20Victron%20BM.jpg)

-(TBD: A similar mapping, although less complicated, is needed to decode for a Solar Charger.
+(TBD: A similar mapping, although less complicated, is needed to decode for a Solar Controller.
 For - look at the code for the mapping)

 As an aside I did spot a couple of small errors in the Battery Monitor table in "Extra Manufacturer Data".
 The battery current is a 22 bit signed integer.
 Consequently its range must be from $-2^{21}$ to $(2^{21}-1)$ or -2097151 to 2097151 mA, i.e half the -4194 to 4194 Amp range shown in the table.
 And the N/A value must be 0x1FFFFF not 0x3FFFFF.

+### The Code

+- BatteryMonitor
+- SolarController

 ----------------------------- / the end / ---------------------------